subor/sdk/docs/en/topics/ue4.md

     - Windows 10 SDK (10.0.15063.0) (under __SDKs, libraries, and frameworks__)
 - Unreal Engine 18, Compiled version

-## Instructions
+## Download SDK from developer website Instructions

-1. Our SDK files will be in two folders: __include__ and __lib__.
+1. You can directly download our sdk from our developer website(http://dev.playruyi.com).
+Our SDK files will be in two folders: __include__ and __lib__.
 Put them in one of your game module source folder.
 For example, `source/ModuleName/include` and `source/ModuleName/lib`.
 They may be put in a sub-folder, just make sure they're in the same folder.
 1. Open __ModuleName.Build.cs__ and add `ModuleName/xxx/include` to the `PublicIncludePaths` property.
 For example:

         PublicIncludePaths.AddRange(